Explore this Section

 We do not have preferred or specified subject combinations.
 We welcome applicants whose studies cross traditional boundaries e.g. science/arts combinations but equally we are happy to consider applicants whose studies are in more cognate areas

-We are happy to accept applications for deferred entry, provided that you have constructive plans for your year out.
+We are happy to accept applications for deferred entry for the majority of our courses, provided that you have constructive plans for your year out.
 Under the UCAS scheme it is not possible to defer entry for more than one year

 Interviews are held for all students applying for the following courses only:

 - Social Work